Please allow me to have your undivided attention.

 Luke 2:1-10 Christ Born of Mary

 As is recorded in the above scripture, Mary and Joseph were on their way to Bethlehem, where Mary would give birth to Jesus, the Savior of the world.
 Consider the story of Marlee and Jacob, and their “Christmas Eve” journey; it was being made for quite a different reason.
 The recording of Marlee and Jacob may be difficult for some people; I understand that.
-I moderate all comments to this site.
-If anybody comments on this post, I will not publish that comment without gaining permission to do so.
+I moderate all comments that are made on my WordPress site.
+If anybody comments on this post on WordPress, please know that I will not publish that comment without gaining permission to do so.
+If you are seeing this article on any other social media site, you may want to sent your comment to me via private message.

 If you are considering a Christmas Eve “divorce papers appointment,” please, let me ask you to listen carefully to the following audio recording of Marlee and Jacob, as they are on their way to sign their divorce papers, “on Christmas Eve.”
 Listen very attentively.
 As you listen, think about your wedding vows.
 Think about your marriage.
 Think about your children.
 Please understand that marriage is worth fighting for.